 A health care provider is any individual or medical facility which provides health services to health care consumers (patients).
-Plans are marketed to individual employees through an employer and may have different options of health care provider arrangements from which to choose.
+Plans may have different options of health care provider arrangements from which to choose.

 Types of health care provider arrangements include: